zonemaster/zonemaster/docs/specifications/Connectivity-TP/connectivity06.md

 2.2.
 Collect all IP addresses of the name servers, authoritative for the domain from the domain's zone (i.e. the domain being tested) <br/>
 2.3.
 Collect all the IP addresses used by out-of-bailwick name servers <br/>
 3. Make the AS (name) list for each IP address obtained from step2
-4. If all the retrieved AS are same, then the test fails
+4. If all the retrieved AS (obtained from step3) are same, then the test fails

 ### Outcome(s)